Ex-corporal says government putting sexual assault cases in peril by failing to change the law | CBC News

 "The Crown cannot simply say, 'Oh well, it has to be COVID-19 delay' and pronounce itself immunized from the delay …" he wrote.

+Richardson said the Crown must show that it took reasonable steps to address problems before the case was delayed too long.
+In this case, that didn't happen.

-Retired Col. Michel Drapeau, a lawyer practicing military law, reviewed the judge's decision.
+Retired colonel Michel Drapeau, a lawyer practising military law, reviewed the judge's decision.

 "Clearly the shared jurisdiction has led to a devastating result," he said.